ljgago/typst-chords/src/piano.typ

   }
 }

+// Returns the black-keys amount in the layout
 #let black-keys-index-from-layout(layout) = {
   return if layout in ("C", "2C") {
     ( left: (1, 4, 8, 11), mid: (5, 12), right: (2, 6, 9, 13) )